novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-118.md

 “Yes, saying this might hurt your pride as a Japanese, but right now, we need to learn from Korea.
 Since last year, their information and communication sector has caught up rapidly, and now they’ve practically overtaken us.”

-Son Jung-ui’s words were undeniable, and Ito didn’t feel any loss of pride.
+Son Jung-yi’s words were undeniable, and Ito didn’t feel any loss of pride.

 “You’re right.
 The Korea I visited this time was truly astonishing.
 New dot-com companies were springing up every day.”